ryankarlos/AWS-ETL-Workflows/kinesis/README.md

 <img width="1000" alt="kinesis_workflow" src="https://github.com/ryankarlos/aws_etl/blob/master/screenshots/kinesis_workflow.png">

 In this workflow, we will invoke lambda function created from container image with the twitter streaming application code built in https://github.com/ryankarlos/codepipeline to publish records into kinesis stream.
 Kinesis Firehose will acts as a consumer to read the records from shards, transform the records (including call AWS Comprehend api to retrieve sentiment results) and ingest them into S3 bucket.

-image tag would need to be updated in

 ## Kinesis stream and firehose